haiqu/rx-nga/Rx.md

 :_shift   `24 ;  :_zret    `25 ;  :_end     `26 ;
 ````

-## Essentials

-### Primitives
+## Primitives

-Wrap the instructions into actual functions intended for use.
-Naming here is a blend of Forth, Retro, and Parable.
+Here I wrap the instructions into actual functions intended for use.
+Naming conventions here are derived from Retro and Parable.

 ````
 :dup   "n-nn"   _dup ;